Emirate of Abdelkader: Judicial system

 After establishing the emirate and its administrative divisions, the emir appointed to each region a qadi to rule in accordance with the Maliki school of fiqh.
-Justice is the basis of governance, so he set requirements for judges: to be honest, just, chaste and practise Islam.
+Justice is the basis of governance and so he set requirements for judges: to be honest, just, chaste and practise Islam.

 To ensure that the judiciary ran well, the Emir paid each judge a respectable monthly wage of 100 douro (50 francs) and additional payments based on the type of case he judged.
 The Emir separated the civil and military judiciary, then appointed for each department a special judge to decide the issues and cases.
 The judge could be elected only for a single year.

 The emir also recruited two clerics to each regional councils.
 The senior cleric studied fatwas (legal judgments) issued by the judge of a particular region then sent them to Mascara for deeper study.
-The Emir linked all the judges in the regions to review their cases with the Qāḍī al-Quḍāt Ahmed ben Al-Hashemi Al-Mrahi.
+The Emir linked all the judges in the regions to review their cases with the qāḍī al-quḍāt Ahmed ben Al-Hashemi Al-Mrahi.